Close

 = 4.51x 75= 331 microns.

-Also, the jet velocity at 40 Psi is 20~22 metres per second.
-If this is divided by the wavelength, it gives the optimum frequency.
+Also, the jet velocity at 40 Psi is 20~22 m/sec.
+If divided by the wavelength, it gives the optimum frequency.

 =22 m/s / 331microns= 64000.Hz

-In practice, other frequency / nozzle sizes can be used that are not 'optimum', for example 60 micron/ 64kHz, but these still work, they are simply less efficient.
+In practice, other frequency / nozzle sizes can be used that are not 'optimum', for example 60 micron/ 64kHz, but these still work, they are simply less efficient or increase the frequency.
+Increasing Frequency you increase printing speed but get difficulty for ink formulations.

 I recomend you 75u as we can get the best resonancy for drops in 64Khz with around 2800mBar/40psi, but till 100u we sill can get some workarounds.
 At past I worked in my 'hobby time' with some PCBs and HV PS for CIJs and I can say you there is no chance of success without phasing control and for do it you will need add one FPGA to your project.
 I have the PCB and HV Power project ready without firmware, I can share you and share experience., I got success in many things .
 Have a nice week!